ARTbio/GalaxyKickStart/README.md

 # Requirements
-  * your S.O. must a Debian like system (Debian and Ubuntu basically).
+  * your Operational System must a Debian like system (Debian and Ubuntu basically).
-  * your S.O. user must be sudo to do this.
+  * your Operational System user must be sudo to do this.
-  * your S.O. must have apt packages candidates for OpenSSH client and git.
+  * your Operational System must have apt packages candidates for OpenSSH client and git.
-  * your S.O. must have at least 4GB of RAM.
+  * your Operational System must have at least 4GB of RAM.

 # Ansible ARTiMED Galaxy instance
 Deploys a Galaxy instance on the host machine in Debian flavors.